 Locations and opening times

-These pantries rely heavily on donations of pantry staples, toiletries and personal hygiene products to keep them open, especially during the holiday season.
+The pantry relies heavily on donations of pantry staples, toiletries and personal hygiene products to keep them open, especially during the holiday season.

 Council is also accepting donations for the community pantry at upcoming community events.
 Come and find us at a Council stall at the next major event if you wish to donate.